-RIDA®STAMP S. aureus is an agar for the detection of Staphylococcus aureus on surfaces.
+RIDA®STAMP S. aureus is a ready-to-use agar for the detection of Staphylococcus aureus on surfaces.
 The RIDA®STAMP plates consist of a special 10 cm2 petri dish containing organism specific agar which is protruding above the surface of the plate in order to allow direct contact with the selected flat surface or solid food sample.

 Regular sampling on cleaned and sanitised surfaces will lead to a complete quantitative hygiene monitoring process.
 Repeated controls will play a part in contributing to good workplace hygiene according to the concept of HACCP and support GMP guidelines.